 - Mess-free.
 Just like air fryer bacon, air fryer burgers, and air fryer brats, the clean-up after cooking cornish hen is a breeze!
 The air fryer contains all of the excess grease instead of splattering it all over your kitchen.

-This air fryer cornish game hen is so easy, and besides the poultry and some seasonings, there isn’t anything else needed to make.
+This homemade recipe is so simple and, besides the poultry and some seasonings, there isn’t anything else needed to make.
 Here is what you’ll need:

 - Cornish hen.
 Use a Cornish hen that’s small enough to fit in your air fryer basket.
 Pick up as many as you need so everyone gets their own hen!